Wang-Yifan-1997/Dams/README.md

 *Less causal but important for the welfare and optimality argument.*

 - Regress log outcome on log(number of dams) or log(total dam capacity) — tests for decreasing returns in a flexible way
-- Plot the marginal effect of an additional dam against the existing stock — identifies the point at which the marginal benefit falls below marginal cost
+- Plot the marginal effect of an additional dam against the existing stock
-- This is the empirical input into the optimal stopping / welfare calculation

 ---